Skip navigation

 • Focal onset seizures may occur with no change in awareness.
 Symptoms depend on what part of the brain is affected.
 These seizures may spread to the whole brain.

 • Generalized seizures involve both sides of the brain and cause impaired awareness.
 Abnormal movements involving the whole body are often present.
-Clenching of jaw and losing control of urine and bowels may occur.
+Clenching of the jaw and losing control of the urine or bowels may occur.

 Exams and Tests